smeisler/Meisler_ReadingFA_Associations/README.md

 To cite:
 ---ADD CITATION HERE WHEN AVAILABLE---

 If using this code, please also cite relevant papers to the software and methods employed here.
-See our paper for these references.
+See our paper or the software-specific documentation (bottom of this README) for these references.

 ## Requirements
 ### In general